 A yearly cycle

-And so the birding year in the Adirondacks begins in the dark and the cold.
-That means that the year begins with diversity at its lowest ebb, but it doesn’t mean that it's a time of year without good birding.
-In fact, the winter often harbors some of our most sought-after species.
-It is then that we might find Evening Grosbeaks and Common Redpolls at bird feeders, or Pine Grosbeaks or Bohemian Waxwings dining on ornamental fruit trees in town.
-It is also a good time of year to look for Red or White-winged Crossbills – perhaps best found in the region along the various trails and pull-offs along Route 28N as it cuts through the town of Minerva.
+From the depths of winter to summer diversity, there are always different birds in the Adirondack Hub.
+When the snow falls, we might find Evening Grosbeaks and Common Redpolls at bird feeders or Pine Grosbeaks and Cedar Waxwings dining on ornamental fruit trees in town.
+Winter is also a good time of year to look for Red or White-winged Crossbills along the various trails and pull-offs along Route 28N as it cuts through the town of Minerva.

 Leave No Trace and Love Your ADK

 The magic of the Adirondacks is the result of previous generations taking a long view and protecting the mountains, lakes, and rivers within the Blue Line.
 That tradition continues today as we support and encourage everyone to practice Leave No Trace ethics, which help protect the lands and waters of the Adirondacks.